Species of Thailand

 Behaviour and ecology

-In Hong Kong, their population is believed to have increased due to maturation of the forests following their restoration.
-They were first recorded in 1954 but have been seen to breed regularly since 1975.
+In Hong Kong, their population is believed to have increased with maturation of restored forest.
+They were first recorded in 1954 but have starter breed regularly since 1975.

 This article uses material from Wikipedia released under the Creative Commons Attribution-Share-Alike Licence 3.0.
 Eventual photos shown in this page may or may not be from Wikipedia, please see the license details for photos in photo by-lines.